Accounting Periods

 Closed and Locked both reject

-postings dated inside the period
+postings inside the period

 end note